hydrology-tep/wois-workflow-share/README.md

 2- Move the file to ~/.qgis2/python/plugins/processing_workflow/workflows/ (to your local WOIS installation or to the WOIS VM)

+3- Refresh QGIS and the workflow will be automatically available on WOIS

+### Get a workflow from the repository to my WOIS (using HEP Plugin)

+1- Open HEP Plugin and click the button "Get WOIS workflow"

+2- Select a workflow to add and click "Get"

-3- The workflow will be automatically available on WOIS
+3- Refresh QGIS ans the workflow will be automatically available on WOIS